 Spanish Lengua y Literatura

-European Union Recommendations on Key Competences acknowledge Digital Competence as one of the eight key competences for Lifelong Learning.
-Years 7, 8 and 9 Lengua pupils have been working with their iPads in Spanish spelling and reading comprehension.
-Year 7 has been filming videos inspired in their readings of El otro árbol de Guernica.
-Year 7 used Moodle for Lengua and their reading club.
+With the 2006 European Recommendation on Key Competences, digital competence has been acknowledged as one of the eight key competences for Lifelong Learning by the European Union.
+Years 7, 8 and 9 Lengua students work with their iPads in Spanish spelling and reading comprehension.